Government College Peshawar

-Government College Peshawar is public sector college located in Zaryab Colony, Faqirabad, Peshawar Khyber Pakhtunkhwa, Pakistan.
+Government College Peshawar is a public sector college located in Zaryab Colony, Faqirabad, Peshawar Khyber Pakhtunkhwa, Pakistan.
 The college offers programs for intermediate level both in Arts and Science groups, which are affiliated with Board of Intermediate and Secondary Education Peshawar.
 The college also offers 2 years BA & BSc programs plus 4 years BS programs in various disciplines, which are affiliated with University of Peshawar.

 Overview and history

-Government College Peshawar is one of the most renowned colleges in Peshawar city.
+Government College Peshawar is one of the colleges in Peshawar city.
 The college was established in June 1959.
 The college was relocated to its present location in 1961 prior to that it was functioning in the Provincial Assembly building for 4 years.
 The college building spreads over an area of around 40 Kanals and is located next to historic Shahi Bagh.

-Vision

-To be a forward looking centre for quality education where all the stakeholders have open opportunities of discourse and wisdom.
-To equip the students’ community with a range of practices to identify, create and distribute knowledge and skills in their chosen stream thereby infusing emotional investment in the shape of values.
-To shape the learners into future leaders and entrepreneurs in diverse fields and above all into good human beings.

 Departments and faculties

 The college currently has the following departments and faculties.

 Faculty of Humanities

 The main departments of humanities faculty are Arabic & Islamiyat, Economics, English, Health & Physical Education, History, Law, Library Science, Pakistan Studies, Pashto, Political Science and Urdu.